-A few weeks ago I posted a teaser about our upcoming tour of the Kentucky Bourbon Trail®.
-Well, it's time to kickoff the bourbon trail series starting with a special Drink Of The Week and a perfect start to our exploration of Kentucky bourbon country.
+A few weeks ago we posted a teaser about our upcoming tour of the Kentucky Bourbon Trail®.
+Well, it’s time to kickoff the bourbon trail series starting with a special Drink Of The Week and a perfect start to our exploration of Kentucky bourbon country.
 Click here to see all of the Kentucky bourbon posts on one page.
 New posts will be added over the next few days so you can see how the trip progressed.
 The first destination of our tour was the Seelbach Hotel in Louisville, KY.

 Listed on the National Register of Historic Places, the Seelbach Hotel is a perfect example of gilded-era luxury and beauty which recently underwent a $12 million restoration.
-Its turn-of-the-century Beaux Arts Baroque style served as the backdrop for Tom and Daisy Buchanan's wedding in F. Scott Fitzgerald's The Great Gatsby.
+Its turn-of-the-century Beaux Arts Baroque style served as the backdrop for Tom and Daisy Buchanan’s wedding in F. Scott Fitzgerald’s The Great Gatsby.
 Once a fellow resident of St. Paul, the famous author had plenty to describe of this 1905 location that is still considered the premier hotel of Kentucky.
-I should also mention that the drinks are good too!
+We should also mention that the drinks are good too!

 The Seelbach cocktail is named, of course, for the Seelbach Hotel where it was created and served in the early 1900’s.
 However, it disappeared during Prohibition—a time when the hotel was not allowed to serve it.
 Without a speakeasy, the recipe was lost and forgotten until it was rediscovered in 1995.
 At long last, the recipe is finally available and was first printed in the book, New Classic Cocktails by Gary and Mardee Regan.

 Chill a champagne flute, then build the cocktail in the glass.
 First, add the bourbon, followed by Cointreau and bitters.
 Top with champagne and garnish with a lemon twist.

 Building the Drink